Powerful injustices must be

-The pandemic, which sent the unemployment rate to 7.2%, has reversed years of progress that saw DC’s unemployment rate fall from 7.8% in 2014 to 5.6% in 2019.
-Still huge gaps remained as DC’s Black unemployment level was over twice the District’s rates.
+The pandemic, which sent the unemployment rate to 7.2%, has reversed years of progress that saw DC’s unemployment rate fall from 7.8% in 2014 to 5.7% in 2019.
+Still huge gaps remain as DC’s Black unemployment level is almost twice the District-wide rate.

 DC Lowered Unemployment Rates Prior to the Pandemic, but Huge Gaps Still Remained and were Exacerbated by the Pandemic